TMJ

 Manage stress with acupuncture, breathing exercises, meditation, or gentle movement like yoga or tai chi.
 Stress is one of the biggest triggers for TMJ

-Acupuncture TMJ treatment in Tucson
+Acupuncture treatment for TMJ in Tucson, AZ

 4) Check posture, especially when working at a computer or using a phone.
 This is an increasingly common cause of TMJ pain due to excessive fixed positions and the added stress.